tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 400 error.
 Note that Attesters need to be careful in cases of key rotation; see
 {{privacy-considerations}}.

-The Attester finally checks to ensure that the AccessTokenRequest.client_origin_index_request is valid for the given Client Key; see {{nizk-dl}} for verification details.
+The Attester finally checks to ensure that the TokenRequest.request_key is valid for the given Client Key; see {{client-stable-mapping}} for verification details.
 If the index is invalid, the Attester rejects the request with an HTTP 400 error.

 If the Attester accepts the request, it will look up the state stored for this Client.
 It will look up the count of previously generate tokens for this Client using the same